 - 130 g (4,5 oz) white chocolate, roughly chopped

-Combine flour, baking soda and cornstarch in a medium bowl and set aside.
+Combine flour, baking soda, cornstarch and salt(if using) in a medium bowl and set aside.

 Place the lemon zest into a mixing bowl and add the sugar.
 Rub them with your fingertips or mix them with a fork to bring the lemon flavor out.